marekmiklenda/Rings/README.md

 The entire interpreter is stored in a module named 'rings', with main.rs containing a simple cli implementation.

-The default implementation uses stdin as input.
+The default implementation uses standard IO for everything.
+Input on stdio, output on stdout and errors on stderr.
+Keep in mind that Rings only works with 8 bit unsigned integers, one per byte.

 ```
 usage: